kathrynstadler/resume/README.md

 Katie Stadler Resume Website

 Built using JavaScript, HTML, CSS, and a Bootstrap template.
+Deployed on Heroku.